skeeto/skewer-mode/README.md

 ### Browser Support

 Skewer is known to work properly with Firefox, Chrome, Safari, Opera, and IE8+.
-Except for CSS, Skewer will work in IE7 when `document.querySelector` and `JSON` are polyfilled.
+Except for CSS and HTML, Skewer will work in IE7 when `document.querySelector` and `JSON` are polyfilled.
 If you find any other JavaScript-supported browser that doesn't work with Skewer, please report it.